 A likely model for The Gatehouse was the Barbican gatehouse (1539) to the toll bridge in Sandwich, Kent .
 The two-storeyed bays are very similar and the names are near-enough synonymous.

-A third pub, The Barn, at the bottom of Grapes Hill shares a family resemblance to The Artichoke and The Gatehouse, perhaps not surprisingly since all three were designed in the 1930s by Norwich architects Buckingham and Berry whose offices were in Prince of Wales Road.
+A third pub, The Barn, at the bottom of Grapes Hill shares a family resemblance to The Artichoke and The Gatehouse, perhaps not surprisingly since all three were designed by Norwich architects Buckingham and Berry whose offices were in Prince of Wales Road.

 The cockerel sign on The Barn marks a takeover by Courage but the lazy anchor in the gables shows that the pub was originally built for Norwich brewers, Bullards.
 Their sign of the jolly landlord was designed in 1909 by one-time student of Norwich School of Art, A. J.(later Sir Alfred) Munnings.

 A fourth family member is the Constitution Tavern on Constitution Hill, also designed in the early 1930s by Buckingham and Berry.
 With its projecting double-height semi-circular bay, capped with a conical roof, The Constitution Tavern taps into the medieval style while the catslide roof over the twin doors references the Arts and Crafts houses of Charles Voysey from the beginning of the C20th.

 Not only were these four buildings designed by the same architects but they were all built by the same Norwich building firm of RG Carter.

 The Artichoke and The Barn stand just outside the city walls, at the Magdalen and St Benedict’s Gates, respectively.
 The Gatehouse and The Constitution Tavern are situated further out from the city: the latter on Constitution Hill on what was the old North Walsham Turnpike; the former on Dereham Road, near another circle of hell – the outer ring road.